 CONAN: The Bush administration has worked hard to try to get North Korea to come along, to abandon it's nuclear weapons program, and indeed, they started to dismantle it.
 Then word today from South Korea that indeed the North Korea has started to put that back together again.
 Is that one of the problem areas you're talking about?

-Ambassador BOLTON: Right.
-Well, as the French would say, quelle surprise, is that the North Koreans have reversed course again.
+CONAN: Right.
+Well, as the French would say, quelle surprise that the North Koreans have reversed course again.
 I mean the fact is that North Korea is never voluntarily going to give up its nuclear weapons program, and this latest tactical shift is simply evidence of when it gets down to the real demonstration of a commitment by North Korea - a tangible commitment truly to give up its nuclear weapons - it's not going to follow through on it.
 I think this is an opportunity for the Bush administration to change the course it's been following for the past several years.
 I don't expect that they will do it.
-My real hope is that they don't make anymore concessions, that the state department doesn't follow its usual course and when North Korea says, having bargained for this once, we decided to bargain for it again and maybe two or three more times, that the State Department gets nervous and starts making further concessions.
+My real hope is that they don't make any more concessions, that the state department doesn't follow its usual course and when North Korea says, having bargained for this once we decided to bargain for it again and maybe two or three more times, that the State Department gets nervous and starts making further concessions.
 I hope that doesn't happen.
 My best hope is that we simply don't change the circumstance with North Korea much for the rest of the administration.
-We get a new administration and has a more realistic view.
+We get a new administration in that has a more realistic view.

 CONAN: Their point of view is that the United States' part of that bargain was to take it off the list of states sponsoring terrorism which the Bush administration has declined to do.